newmanrs/cloudburst-graph/docs/README.md

 ## Example DB Queries

-Some additional Neo4j cypher queries to help those not familiar with the [syntax](https://neo4j.com/developer/cypher/).
+I provide here some Neo4j cypher queries as examples to help those not familiar with Neo4j's [query language syntax](https://neo4j.com/developer/cypher/).

 ### Beers containing a hop (and their styles)